 HUD may award the HAMC funding for a specified category of families on the waiting list.
 The HAMC must use this funding only to assist the families within the specified category.
-In order to assist families within a targeted funding category, the HAMC may skip families that do qualify within the targeted funding category.
-Within this category of families, the order in which such families are assisted is determined according to date and time of referral or acceptable verification.
+In order to assist families within a targeted funding category, the HAMC may skip families that do not qualify within the targeted funding category.
+Within a targeted funding category, the order in which such families are assisted is determined according to date and time of referral or acceptable verification.
+See Chapter 23 for more information.